Coxsone Dodd: Honours

 In 2002 he was awarded a Gold Musgrave Medal by the Institute of Jamaica.

 Last years and death

 He continued to be active in the music industry into his seventies, and on 1 May 2004, Kingston's Brentford Road was renamed Studio One Boulevard in a ceremony which paid tribute to his accomplishments as a producer.
 He died suddenly of a heart attack three days later, aged 72, while working at Studio One.
-He was survived by his wife, Norma, who passed in 2010.
+He was survived by his wife, Norma, who died in 2010.

 Dodd was posthumously awarded the Order of Distinction, in the rank of Commander on 15 October 2007, for service to the Jamaica music industry.